 The government is reviewing laws on freedom of expression, diversity in radio & TV, the cost of communication & internet access.
 Now is your opportunity to participate in the discussion about the future of communication in South Africa.

-The Right2Know Campaign and SOS Coalition are running two workshops to develop a civil society response to the Department of Communicationssee executive summary hereormation and Communication Technology (ICT) Green Paper”> Information and Communication Technology (ICT) Green Paper (see executive summary here).
+The Right2Know Campaign and SOS Coalition are running two workshops to develop a civil society response to the Department of Communicationssee executive summary hereormation and Communication Technology (ICT) Green Paper”> Information and Communication Technology (ICT) Green Paper.
 Please join us in either Johannesburg (Thursday 20 Feb) or Cape Town (Thursday 27 Feb).
-RSVP here.
+Kindly RSVP.

 What is at stake?